nss-data-science-cohort-8/metalworkingsolutions/README.md

     a.
 Are there certain operations, such as welding, which generate more revenue per production hour?
     b.
 Are certain operations consistently generating more revenue per production hour than others or has it changed over time?
     c.
 Which operations are most frequently associated with the company's top customers?
 Are they also the ones that are generating the most revenue per production hour?
 4. How has the volume of jobs changed over time?
 Look at the number of bookings or number of shipments by week and month.
 How does on-time delivery vary by week, month, or over time?
 Does on-time delivery vary by part?
-To find on-time delivery, you can compare the jmp_completed_date to the jmp_production_due_date column from the jobs table.
+To find on-time delivery, you can compare the smp_ship_date to the jmp_production_due_date column from the jobs table.